 There are a lot of Westerners "doing Africa" and I am sure that you will meet up with some along the way.
 The main towns such as Arusha, Moshi, Dar as well as the national parks will have lots of people doing exactly what you are planning on doing.

-Have fun, be safe. over 8 years ago
+Have fun, be safe. almost 9 years ago

 How are you doing?
 I am from India and live in Mumbai and i have one question regarding Tanzania.

 I have one job offer from Software Company, and they are sending me to Tanzania, Rwanda and Uganda for work purpose for 1 yr.